 • The Pacific branch library, (recently renovated), the first Carnegie Building opened in Brooklyn and a proposed landmark that the City Landmark’s commissioner has refused to act on since 2004, would be closed.

-• There is information coming together from several sources that the Clinton Hill Library, 380 Washington Avenue (at Lafayette Ave, tow blocks from Clinton), Brooklyn, NY 11238 is being looked at for sale to a developer.
+• There is information coming together from several sources that the Clinton Hill Library, 380 Washington Avenue (at Lafayette Ave, two blocks from Clinton), Brooklyn, NY 11238 is being looked at for sale to a developer.
 It is one of the libraries that has been the subject of recent sporadic closures claiming air conditioning or (March 2013) lack of heat.

 • There is a list of other Brooklyn libraries on the list for development.
 Although the Brooklyn Public Library system denies it, libraries on the list were handed out to developers at least as far back as 2007.
 (People visiting the Brooklyn Heights library building are being told that the Brooklyn Heights library is the only library affected by the current sell-off and shrinkage plans, information that is obviously incorrect.)